What is bursitis?

 symptoms of bursitis.
 But symptoms occur a bit differently in each person.
 Symptoms can

 - Swelling and redness if the inflamed bursa is close to the surface of the skin

 involve repeated attacks of pain, swelling, and tenderness.
 These may lead to the

-The symptoms of bursitis may resemble other medical conditions or problems.
+like other health problems.
 Always see a healthcare provider for a diagnosis.

 How is bursitis diagnosed?

-- X-ray.
-A diagnostic test that uses invisible electromagnetic energy beams to make pictures of
+X-ray.This test uses energy beams to make pictures of

 computer to make detailed pictures of organs and structures within the body.

 waves to look at the internal organs and tissues.